 - a history of childhood tanning and sunburn

 - a pattern of short, intense periods of exposure to UV radiation

 - having a lot of moles (naevi) – more than 50 on the body and more than 10 above the elbows on the arms

 - increased numbers of unusual moles (dysplastic naevi)

 - a family history of melanoma in a first degree relative

-- fair skin, a tendency to burn rather than tan, freckles, light eye colour, light or red hair colour
+- fair skin, a tendency to burn rather than tan, freckles, light eye colour (blue or green), light or red hair colour

 WHAT TO CHECK FOR

 Often melanoma has no symptoms, however, the first sign is generally a change in an existing mole or the appearance of a new spot.